learn-co-curriculum/reading-ios-nsarray/README.md

 ## Objectives

 1. Understand the classification of collection types.
-2. Learn how to create an `NSArray` with literal syntax (`@[]`).
+2. Create an `NSArray` with literal syntax (`@[]`).
 3. Recognize method initializers and learn the role of `nil`.
-4. Learn how to create an `NSMutableArray` and how its type differs from `NSArray`.
+4. Create an `NSMutableArray` and how its type differs from `NSArray`.
-5. Learn how to query an array with methods and the array "sugar".
+5. Query an array with methods and the array "sugar", a.k.a. "subscripting".
-6. Learn how to add and remove objects to and from an `NSMutableArray` with its own methods.
+6. Add and remove objects to and from an `NSMutableArray` with its own methods.
+7. Replace an object in a mutable array by using subscripting.

 ## Introduction To Collection Types

+### The Usefulness of Collections

+Holding information in variables is important, but what happens when we want to hold a lot inidividual pieces of information at once?
+We *could* create a variable for each piece and this would work okay for small groups of information.
+But what if, for example, we want to hold all 41,733 United States postal codes at once?

+It's in this sort of scenario in which holding the postal codes in a collection becomes not only advantageous, but downright necessary.
+Our examples in this reading, however, will suffice to show a collection of five objects.

+### What Is A Collection?

 Collection types are objects which hold a group of other objects called "a collection".
-Collections can hold all of a single type (such as string objects) or contain a group of various types (called mixed types), and may or may not track the order of the objects for which they're responsible.
+A collection can hold all of a single type (such as string objects) or contain a group of various types (called mixed types), and may or may not track the order of the objects for which they're responsible.

+**Top Tip:** *It is highly unusual to put multiple types of objects in the same collection.
+If you find yourself doing so, think twice.*

 Since collections are objects themselves, a collection can contain other collections—this is how a matrix is created, by nesting a series of arrays within a parent array.